mitchnegus/NE150-discussion/NE150-Disc_2018_Syllabus.md

 ### Topics

 The majority of course material will be covered in lecture.
 Discussion sections will be used to review the material again, ideally in a way that complements what has already been presented.
-Some points that I specifically hope to address in lecture are:
+Some points that I specifically hope to address in discussion sections are:

+- Atom and weight percent enrichments
+- Nuclear structure
+- Nuclear reactions
+- Cross sections
 - Review of differential equations and their solutions
--
 - Using command line interfaces to perform scientific computing

+Please let me know if there are any specific topics you'd like me to cover in more detail.
+I will do my best to hit topics that I found tricky when I took this course, but discussion section will be most effective if you let me know where you are having difficulty.

 ## Computing Accounts